U.S. Navy and Royal Australian Navy team up in the South China Sea

 The events gave both navies the opportunity to integrate all warfare areas, and further strengthen the bond between both countries.

 "I was super pumped to participate in cross-deck operations with the Royal Australian Navy,” said Lt.
-Rachael “Janet” Davis, “we are stronger together, and this type of integration promotes our freedom of navigation mission as well as increases our presence here.”
+Rachael “Janet” Davis, “we are stronger together, and this type of integration promotes our commitment to maritime security as well as increases our presence here.”

 The U.S. and Australia share a long history of integrated military exercises.
 Over 3,000 U.S. Sailors and Marines had the opportunity to observe or participate in the combined exercise.